History of the Lilitai

 After her coronation she declared the founding of a new house, the Wemnidi, which she felt was more suited to Keroa's legacy (being a Wemnian) than the House of Dashro.
 This sparked a division among the Wanisinese, who variously thought of themselves at this time as being of either Wemnian or Tevopian heritage.

 Tensions were exacerbated by the emerging class of mystics, the Haspidi, who entertained broadly strange spiritual beliefs that deviated from established orthodoxy in numerous ways, and would offer phrenology, palm-reading, and other fortune-telling services with obscure origins inside the mystery and rites of Tshayéa.
-This wave of enthusiasm astrology had benefits for the state—in that it broke down the barrier between fantasy and reality—but was mostly negative in its effects.
+This wave of enthusiasm for astrology had benefits for the state—in that it broke down the barrier between fantasy and reality—but was mostly negative in its effects.

-Toward the end of Gegloko III's reign, poisoned daggers became so popular in duels that heavy armor fell out of use, and lighter garb featuring patches of leather or even cloth became the norm in the more civilized (and especially the warm) cities, like Yevesha, Sur'daro, and Chekroba.
+Toward the end of Gegloko III's reign, poisoned daggers became so popular in duels that heavy armour fell out of use, and lighter garb featuring patches of leather or even cloth became the norm in the more civilized (and especially the warm) cities, like Yevesha, Sur'daro, and Chekroba.

 Wemnana of the Wemnids